urmc-cornell/urmc-website/README.md

 # URMC Website
-the website for the Underrepresented Minorities in Computing Club.
+the website for the Underrepresented Minorities in Computing Club, built with love in React.